 10. Regularly cut your toenails to prevent ingrown nails

 Regularly cut your toenail, once in every 2-3 weeks.
-The toenails grow slowly than the nails of your fingers that need to be clipped almost every week.
+The toenails grow slower than the nails of your fingers that need to be clipped almost every week.
 However, some people tend to grow toenails faster.
 If you are one of them, clip your toenails as per need.
 The key is to not allowing the toenails grow to such lengths that they become ingrown.
 Cutting your toenails often will not give them chance to become ingrown.

 11. Avoid salon treatments like pedicure when you have an ingrown toenail